If I asked you how much would you pay for a book on double-entry, I’m guessing most of you wouldn’t be willing to pay $1.2m.

 That name probably sounds familiar to many accountants reading this as Luca Pacioli was a Franciscan monk who came up with the concept of double entry back in the 15th century.

-The book that’s coming up for sale is called Summa de arithmetica and was printed in Venice in 1494.
+The book that was sold is called Summa de arithmetica and was printed in Venice in 1494.
 It contains the first published description of double-entry bookkeeping.

-The Institute of Chartered Accountants of England and Wales (ICAEW) hold two copies of the book (neither of these are the book that will be auctioned).
+The Institute of Chartered Accountants of England and Wales (ICAEW) hold two copies of the book (neither of these are the book that was sold for $1.2m).